-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

-- Turn off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Pull off the thermostat and find the wiring.
+- Remove the thermostat and find the wiring.

 Do Nest or ecobee Need a C Wire?

-ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
 So, you’re covered if you don’t have a thermostat C wire.

-Depend on House of Heating Incorporated for Your Smart Thermostat Installation Needs
+Rely on House of Heating Incorporated for Your Smart Thermostat Installation Needs

 At House of Heating Incorporated, we’re always on the lookout for methods to keep you cozier while keeping utility costs reasonable.
 If you want to know more about switching to a smart thermostat without a C wire, reach us at 715-384-3163.
 We can help you pick the right model for your residence and even add new wiring if necessary.